Kotlin/kotlinx.coroutines/README.md

 It contains worked-out implementation of coroutine builders, suspending functions, and contexts that are used as examples in
 [Kotlin coroutines design document](https://github.com/Kotlin/kotlin-coroutines/blob/master/kotlin-coroutines-informal.md)

+See [change log](CHANGES.md) for a summary of changes between releases.

 It consists of the following modules: